In the spring of 2018, PCC will release version 8.4 of our electronic charting and practice management software to all PCC users.

 When you want to review registry responses, select the Immunization Registry Response Viewer from the Reports menu.

-Open a message to get details on the errors.
+Open a message to get the error details.

-PCC EHR will show you the segments of the message that contain the errors or warnings.
+PCC EHR shows you the segments of the message that contain the errors or warnings.
 Click the “Open Chart” button at the bottom of the viewer to open the associated chart and make the necessary corrections.

 You can click “Reviewed: By”, which will mark the response as reviewed.
 You can click “Save” to return to the list of responses, or click “Save + Next” to move directly to the next unreviewed message with errors or warnings.

-When you return to the tool, you can use the filters to filter out messages that have already been reviewed, leaving only responses that need attention.
+When you return to the tool, you can use the “Reviewed” filter to filter out messages that have already been reviewed, leaving only responses that need attention.

 Permission to access this tool is role-based.

 Configuration and Preparation Required: The Immunization Registry Response Viewer is available for all practices that participate with an immunization registry.
 It requires additional configuration and activation on your system.
 To get started, click here for more information, or contact your Client Advocate.